sierra-zero/XenkoFogOfWarDirectional/README.md

 **NOTE: Before the scene renders there is a lenghty delay while the fog map is generated.
 Ideally you would write the fog map/ visiblity data to a JSON or some other custom game data file and read it from disk to avoid the lengthy startup.**

 **NOTE: This current project does not handle transparency of enemy units.
 This can be added easily by registering units with the fog of war system and doing a location lookup (truncation of current Pos) on the fog map, retrieving the Visibility value and pumping it through a transparency shader applied the enemy unit.
 An example of this can be seen in my [XenkoFogOfWarPlus](https://github.com/devjarmo/XenkoFogOfWarPlus) on the enemy unit shader.
 This way enemy units or characters will fade into visibility as fog is revealed.**

-To use:
-- Explore the layout in Game Studio, modify the FogOfWarSystem parameters visibile through game studio.
-- Register enemies with the fog of war system by adding the prefab to your entities